Tornado outbreak sequence of May 3–11, 2003

+Meteorological synopsis

 Overview

 The Storm Prediction Center's convective outlook for May 4 highlighting the regions with the greatest likelihood of severe weather.
 This day proved to be the most active and deadly of the event with 81 tornadoes and 38 fatalities.

 During the first half of May 2003, atmospheric conditions across the Central and Southeastern United States proved exceptionally favorable for widespread severe weather.
 Idealized patterns for large tornado outbreaks occurred each day from May 3 to 11, resulting in a prolonged and extensive series of outbreaks.
 Warm, moist air flowed northward from the Gulf of Mexico across the Central United States and reached as far north as Missouri.
 This created an anomalously large warm sector–the airmass behind a warm front and ahead of a dry line–for thunderstorms to develop within.
 The unusually far-reaching nature of this airmass resulted in the greatest tornadic activity occurring outside the climatological maximum area for tornadoes in May.
 Atop the northward surface winds, the upper-level jet stream blew almost perpendicular, creating strong wind shear across Kansas, Missouri, Oklahoma, and Tennessee.
 Multiple shortwave troughs initiated tornadic events throughout the outbreak.
 As severe weather shifted east across the country, another trough would cross from the Pacific to the Central United States and reignite activity.
 The cause of these successive troughs is unknown, but they proved a key factor in the prolonged nature of the outbreak.
 Throughout this period, no cold fronts propagated south from Canada; the lack of these allowed the atmosphere to continually destabilize and fuel further thunderstorms.
 The pattern finally ceased on May 11–12 with the active pattern shifting to New England the formation of a ridge over the Rocky Mountains.

 Throughout the nine-day outbreak, 363 tornadoes touched down across the United States.
 Of these, 62 reached at least F2-intensity, while 6 reached F4.
 The most prolific and violent day of the outbreak was May 4; 79 tornadoes touched down, of which 4 reached F4-intensity.
 Between May 4 and May 10, 335 tornadoes developed across 26 states, setting a record for the most tornadoes ever documented over the course of a week.
-At least one significant tornado was reported daily across nine consecutive days, with at least a dozen tornadoes total occurring daily over the same timeframe.
-Due to the temporal expanse of the event, it was classified as a tornado outbreak sequence—a "continuous or near-continuous sequence of tornado outbreak days"—with only three historical events of comparable longevity and severity according to data compiled by Thomas P. Grazulis.
-May 2003 ultimately became the most active month for tornadoes in recorded history until it was later surpassed by April 2011.
 In total, the widespread severe weather event caused an estimated $4.1 billion (2003; $5.8 billion 2019 CPI-adjusted) in damage and 41 deaths alongside 642 injuries.